Originally published April 5, 2021 and updated June 26, 2023.

 It is possible when you know what to expect, have a plan and know when important tasks must be accomplished by.
 Having a prepared checklist provides you a map for moving.

-Get your free 2-page printable moving out of state checklist when you sign up for our newsletter.
+Get your free 2-page printable moving out of state checklist when you sign up for our free newsletter.

 Before you do anything, it’s a good idea to create a moving folder or binder.
 I actually create three: